Dimers in piecewise Temperleyan domains: Appendix. Generalization to isoradial graphs

 \begin{enumerate} \item[($\spadesuit$)] the rhombi angles are uniformly bounded from $0$ and $\pi$. \end{enumerate}

-Isoradial dimer model was introduced by Kenyon~\cite{KLD}.
-A dimer configuration in this setup is a perfect matching of the bipartite graph $\om^\delta$.
-The vertex set of $\om^\delta$ obtained as a superposition of $\Lambda$ (two types of black vertices) and rhombi centers (white vertices), and there is an edge between black and white vertices if the black vertex and corresponding rhombi are adjacent (see Fig.~\ref{isorad}).
+The dimer model on isoradial graphs was introduced by Kenyon~\cite{KLD}.
+A dimer configuration in this setup is a perfect matching of the bipartite graph $\om^\delta$ defined as follows.
+The vertex set of $\om^\delta$ consists of a union of $\Lambda$ (two types of black vertices) and rhombi centers (white vertices), and there is an edge between black and white vertices if the black vertex and corresponding rhombi are adjacent (see Fig.~\ref{isorad}).
 Note that $\om^\delta$ is an isoradial graph, where each face is inscribed into a circle of radius~$\frac\delta2$, for more details see~\cite{Dubiso}.

 We will call a white vertex on the boundary of $\om^\delta$ a \emph{corner} if it is adjacent to two boundary black vertices of different types.
-We can define as before \emph{convex} and \emph{concave} white corners, see Fig.~\ref{isorad}.
-Note that Lemma~\ref{combi-lemma} holds also in isoradial case.
-An isoradial graph $\om^\delta$ is called a {\it $2n$-black-piecewise Temperley graph} if it has $n+1$ convex white corners and $n-1$ concave white corners, see Fig.~\ref{isorad}.
+We can define as before the notion of \emph{convex} and \emph{concave} white corners, see Fig.~\ref{isorad}.
+Note that Lemma~\ref{combi-lemma} holds also in the isoradial case.
+An isoradial graph $\om^\delta$ is called a {\it $2n$-black-piecewise Temperleyan graph} if it has $n+1$ convex white corners and $n-1$ concave white corners, see Fig.~\ref{isorad}.
 Now we can formulate the similar result for isoradial graphs analogous to Theorem~\ref{convF}.